Understanding and Managing Challenging Behaviors in Autism

 1. Escape/Avoidance

-The behavior helps the person avoid or escape something non-preferred (tasks, demands, situations).
-Example: A child throws materials when asked to do homework to avoid the task.
+The behavior helps the person avoid a task or situation.
+Example: A child throws items effectively ending homework time.

 2. Attention

-The behavior gains social attention from others (positive or negative).
-Example: A child screams because it consistently results in parent interaction.
+The behavior gets attention from others.
+Example: A child screams because it causes a parent to react.

 3. Access to Tangibles

-The behavior helps obtain a desired item or activity.
-Example: A child hits their sibling to get a toy the sibling was playing with.
+The behavior helps get a desired item.
+Example: A child hits a sibling to take their toy.

 4. Automatic/Sensory